 Apple announced several new child protection features in August to help keep children safer online.
-One of these features, "Communications Safety," appears to be included in the iOS 15.2 beta, it is now reported.
+One of these features, "Communications Safety," appears to be included in the iOS 15.2 beta, according to reports.

-As the US blog MacRumors reported, references were discovered in the code of iOS 15.2 that address the "Communication Safety" feature.
-Strictly speaking, the code for the function is supposed to be there.
-However, it remains unclear for the time being whether the feature is activated.
+As the US blog MacRumors reported, references to the "Communication Safety" feature were discovered in the iOS 15.2 code.
+Strictly speaking, the code for the function is supposedly there.
+However, whether the feature is enabled remains unclear for now.

 “Communication security” briefly explained